nus-cs2103-AY2021S1/ip/docs/README.md

 <img src="/docs/images/update.png" height="300" width="500">

 ### 6. Storage feature
-The file of your tasks will be saved in the directory ./data/duke.txt.
+The summary of your task list will be saved in the directory ./data/duke.txt.

 ## Pull request
 ### To run the application